athrane/emeritus-agent/README.md

 - **`Belief`**: A base class representing a belief of the agent.
 - **`IntegerPercentageBelief`**: Represents a belief with a value between 0 and 100 (e.g., hunger, fatigue).
 - **`IntegerPercentageBeliefUpdater`**: Updates the value of an `IntegerPercentageBelief` over time.
+- **`BeliefManager`**: Manages the beliefs of the agent, including adding, retrieving, and updating beliefs.
+It also handles the registration and execution of belief updaters.

 ### `src/bdiagent/desire/`
 - **`Desire`**: Represents a desire of the agent, with conditions for activation and a priority level.